Care & Support

 Our Customer Liaison Manager works hard to ensure that tenants’ needs, requirements and aspirations are understood and met.

-From April 2017 to March 2018 we held 18 large events, 8 Consultative meetings, 2 Repairs and Maintenance Forums, 3 Conferences, 2 Summer BBQ parties, 1 Sheltered Christmas Lunch, 1 East Boro in Bloom competition, 1 Garden Tea Party.
+From April 2018 to March 2019 we held 18 large events, 8 Consultative meetings, 2 Repairs and Maintenance Forums, 3 Tenant Conferences, 2 Summer BBQ parties, 1 Sheltered Christmas Lunch, 1 East Boro in Bloom competition, 1 Garden Tea Party.
+In addition to this, we organised 1 Boat Trip from Poole Harbour, 2 Christmas Craft Sessions, 2 Trips to our Waverley Community Hub and extra Craft Sessions are held regularly at The Waverley.

 Over the past year, we have produced three copies of East Boro News, our newsletter giving news, information and feedback on our tenants’ events.
 We produce an Annual Tenant Satisfaction Survey, which we use to compare standards, performance and to improve our service.
 This year our TCCs have played a large part in updating our ‘Anti-Social Behaviour’ policy, as well as the ‘Income Recovery’ policy and the ‘Housing Allocations Points’ policy.